-The fun and most visible aspects of outreach, oriented toward physical things, individual events, and short-term actions.
+The fun and most visible aspects of an organization, oriented toward physical things and single actions in the present.

-Goals and objectives: 4a, 5a, 6a, 7b, 8c, 5b
+Goals and objectives: 5a, 6a, 6c, 7b, 7d, 9b,

-Methods & Tools: Short-term WAV events (stormdrain clean-up, renting education displays, Adopt-a-Drain, Adopt-a-Raingarden), branding, media, school visits, presentations, tour, nature awareness.
+Tactic: Short-term WAV events (stormdrain clean-up, renting education displays, boothing at events), branding, media, school visits, presentations, tours.